-If database is open, use this menu item to close the current database.
+If a database is currently open, use this menu item to close the current database.
 Current logged- in user will be logged out automatically.
 All database related functions and modules of the software will become disabled.

-If database is closed use this menu item to browse for and open new database.
+If a database is currently closed use this menu item to browse for and open the new database.
 All database related functions will become available again after valid user logs in.